FZfangzheng/SI-LACMMT/README.md

 ### 4.1　Training

 1. Download the dataset and move it to the dataset folder.
+2. Download the [pretrained model](https://pan.baidu.com/s/1i4wnqdI1iYmAwImzdTVFpA?pwd=up35) and move it to src/LACMMT/.
-2. Execute the following command to train the corresponding model.
+3. Execute the following command to train the corresponding model.
 ```shell
 cd "root_path"
 bash scripts/train_CreativeGAN.sh